-Audioarts: Zellaton, Robert Koda, CH Precision, and more
+Audioarts: Zellaton, Robert Koda, CH Precision, Trinity, and more

 I’ve come to expect nothing but great and interesting music from Audioarts’ Gideon Schwartz.
 I walked in to Dead Can Dance’s Spirit Chaser, and, though the volume was much lower than that heard in most other rooms, the music was nevertheless engaging and in many ways more inviting: smooth and detailed, with exceptional image focus and superb stage balance.